 Key: ** recommended * tested with our charts + not tested with our charts.

 PC**.
-A standard laptop or tablet PC running Windows XP or Windows 7.
+A standard laptop or tablet PC running Windows XP or Windows 7 or 8.
 An old one should be fine, especially if you ‘uninstall’ a lot of the unwanted software and delete as much ‘rubbish’ from the hard drive as possible.
 Maplin do excellent ’Car Laptop Adaptors’ for powering PCs from 12v batteries via cigarette lighter sockets: these use much less power than an inverter and mains power supply and are ideal for boats.

 Couple a PC with good software and we believe this offers the greatest flexibility and range of features, although it is less rugged and cockpit-friendly than other options.
 Compatible software includes: